Selling a House in Probate Texas

 Steps for Selling a House in Probate

 If you own a Texas property stuck in probate and are struggling to find a selling solution, there’s good news!
+As your local real estate partners here in West Texas, we understand the regional probate process.
 Depending on local and state regulations, selling a probate property typically involves four key steps.
 First, an executor or administrator must be assigned if one wasn’t already designated by the deceased.

 Decide How to Sell the Property: